-A students' future pathways are influenced by their learning and achievement in Years 7, 8 and 9.
-When undergoing counselling in Year 10 some parents and students are surprised to learn that their child's grades limit their opportunities and the subjects they can study in Years 11 and 12.
+A students' future pathway is influenced by their learning and achievement in Years 7, 8 and 9.
+When undergoing counselling in Year 10, some students are surprised to learn that their grades limit their opportunities and subjects that they are able to study in Senior School.

 Parents play an important role in helping their children to make educational choices and career decisions.
 This role begins when children are young, as they watch their parents and other adults around them take part in working life.
 As they grow older, parents can play an even greater part in guiding their career development and fostering their optimism, enthusiasm, energy and curiosity.
-A lot of this relies on good communication.

-This handbook is designed to inform both parents and students about the range of subjects available for study at Safety Bay Senior High School in Year 9, 2023.
+This course guide is designed to inform both parents and students about the range of subjects available for study at Safety Bay Senior High School in Year 9, 2024.
 It is important that students and parents are aware of the impact their performance has on future studies.